 A requirement for professional associations in the state of Florida is that your PA is formed with the single purpose of providing a specific professional service.
 Any shareholder of the association must be properly licensed to provide the services offered by the business.
-There are a number of different services that qualify as a professional service, such as CPA, insurance agent, dentist, attorney, veterinarian, and more.
+There are a number of different services that qualify as a professional service, such as an insurance agent, dentist, attorney, CPA, veterinarian and more.

 While all shareholders need to be licensed to provide the association’s given professional service, they are not required to perform those services on behalf of the business.
 Other employees of the business can provide the services so long as they are also appropriately licensed in the field.
 Additionally, the professional association can employ non-licensed individuals to perform services apart from the specified professional service.

 When choosing a name for your professional association, keep in mind that it must contain a signifier such as “professional association”, “PA”, or “chartered”.
 Your name cannot use any other misleading signifiers, such as “incorporated”, “inc.”, or “company”.
 However, if your business has registered with the state of Florida under a fictitious name (a name different than the registered corporate name) then you have the option of omitting the signifier from your name.
 There are additional exemptions for fictitious names that extend to attorneys and other licensed professionals by the Department of Health and the Department of Business and Professional Regulation.
 If you require additional information on this, consult the Florida Division of Corporation’s website.